MyMusicTaste/my-music-mate/INSTALL.md

 # Installation and Usage Instructions for MyMusicMate

 ## Installation
+This installation process is tested on macOS Sierra 10.12.5

 ### AWS Command Line Interface
 First you must download and configure the [AWS Command Line Interface](https://aws.amazon.com/cli/).
 This will be used for all aws-related activity.
 (Make sure that you register an AWS account with permissions to CRUD Lambda, SNS, S3, DynamoDB, API Gateway on AWS CLI with `aws configure` command).